Take the quiz

 Posterior crossbite malocclusion

-Posterior crossbite malocclusion is when the molars and premolars of the upper arch close and touch down inside the lower arch.
+Posterior crossbite malocclusion occurs when the molars and premolars of the upper arch close and touch down inside the lower arch.

 Scissor bite malocclusion